Figeiron/deej-MAX7219-matrix/README.md

 ### Hardware

 - The sliders are connected to 5 (or as many as you like) analog pins on an Arduino Nano/Uno board.
 They're powered from the board's 5V output (see schematic)
+- The LED matrix is connected to the board using the SPI interface (DIN, CS, CLK) and powered from the 5V output.
 - The board connects via a USB cable to the PC

 #### Schematic